 3. Take the dough out of the bowl and oil the bowl.
 Put the dough back in the bowl, turn it once to coat evenly with oil, and cover the bowl with a kitchen towel, or cover it loosely with a lid.
 Let rise for 1 hour.

 4. In the meantime, preheat the oven to 425 degrees F. Oil a gratin dish.
 Cut a large piece of parchment paper, slightly larger than the size of your baking stone.

-6. Slice the onion thinly and mix them with the juice from the grapes.
+6. Slice the onion thinly and mix them with grape pulp and skins.
 Roast in the preheated oven for 30 minutes, turning them a couple of times until they are soft and start to brown at the edges.
 Remove from the oven and cool.
 Turn off the oven but leave the oven door closed and place the baking stone on the middle rack of the oven (this will already preheat the stone for later).

 7. On a lightly floured work surface roll out the dough about ¼ inch thick and to about double the size of your baking stone.
-Mix the onions with the seeded grapes and distribute them evenly over half of the dough.
+Spread the onion grape mixture over half of the dough.
 Sprinkle with rosemary and salt.
 Fold the empty part of the dough over the stuffing, flatten it gently, and pinch all around to seal the edges.

 8. Transfer the flatbread onto the prepared parchment paper.
 Diagonally slash the top every inch or so with a sharp knife.
 Brush with olive oil and let rise for 30 minutes.